 Two Weeks Later…

-Two weeks later – the leg hairs I can’t really tell a difference in (they were already thin) but the underarm hairs look a bit thinner!
-(Might be wishful thinking) Treatment Two underway – will know for sure at the next session.
+2 Weeks Later – The leg hairs I can’t really tell a difference so far (they were already thin) BUT the underarm hairs look thinner!
+It might be wishful thinking but hey, treatment #2 is underway – will know for sure at the next session.

-Four weeks later – NOT wishful thinking!
-Definite improvement in underarm hair, less coarse and thinner and it comes out like way slower.
-I have ingrown hair but haven’t seen an improvement in them yet, but am now totally committed to following the instruction manual to the letter!
-Am now about to use on my right underarm as well, SO HAPPY!
+4 Weeks Later – NOT wishful thinking!
+Definite improvement with my underarm hair, they are less coarse and thinner and they come out like way slower.
+I have a few ingrown hairs and have a slight improvement though.
+Overall, I’ve seen quite a big improvement generally in my hair growth and I am now totally committed to keep going!
+Am now about to use on my right arm as well, SO HAPPY!

-Six weeks later – The results on the left side are much more prominent with the right, but, I’m using a Four on the right, so I should be able to catch up soon (used a three on the left), the ingrown hairs are still confusing, I haven’t really noticed new once but the old one’s are still kind of there – going to use a scrub today when I shower, I’ve read a few reviews where they just fall out, could be what I’ve missed out on.
+6 Weeks Later – The results on the left side are much more prominent compared to the right, but, I’m using a Four on the right, so I should be able to catch up soon (used a three on the left), the ingrown hairs are still improving, I haven’t really noticed new ones which is good and there is a slight reduction in the remaining ones that were there.
+I’m going to use a scrub today when I shower, I’ve read a few reviews where they just fall out, could be what I’ve missed out on.

-Used a two on the upper-lip, way more sensitive than the underarms but I think I can move up to a three next time.
+Used on level two on the upper-lip, way more sensitive than the underarms but I think I can move up to a three next time.
 First time doing my arms as well, used a four, was fine, and didn’t hurt much.